ga-wdi-boston/js-basics-1-assessment/README.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+The value of c is going to equal 7.
+The operators are going to be +(which is the addition sign which adds them together), and =(which will have the assignment for the variable)

 ## Question 3